 - Update you on your case’s status and answering your questions

 Two Kinds of Awards Could Be Recovered After a Fatal Accident in Shreveport

 When we build a case for compensation based on a wrongful death that occurred in Shreveport, we generally seek two types of financial recovery for our clients.
 This includes compensation for qualifying family members due to the loss of a loved one and damages the victim could have recovered through a personal injury claim if they had survived.

 While the first type of compensation goes straight to the survivors, the second goes to the person’s estate.
-These funds get distributed along with any other assets they had according to their will, estate plan, and other financial documents.
+These funds are distributed along with any other assets they had according to their will, estate plan, and other financial documents.